ovehbe/junkboy/PROJECT_SUMMARY.md

 Junkboy is a privacy-first Android SMS filtering app that automatically categorizes and blocks unwanted messages using a combination of machine learning and rule-based filtering.
 All processing happens on-device, ensuring user privacy while providing effective spam protection.

+*This project was heavily inspired by [Junkman: A.I.
+SMS Spam Blocker](https://apps.apple.com/tr/app/junkman-a-i-sms-spam-blocker/id1591815272) for iOS by Kerem Erkan, bringing similar intelligent SMS filtering capabilities to Android with enhanced features and open-source transparency.
+Built with the assistance of Cursor AI.*

 ## ✨ Key Features

 ### 🔒 Privacy-First Architecture